NBISweden/teaching_literature_club/docs/faq.md

 ## Why not meet in real life?

-NBIS is a national organisation throughout Sweden, so meeting in real life (in any one place) would exclude most of NBIS.
+SciLifeLab is a national organisation throughout Sweden, so meeting in real life (in any one place) would exclude most of SciLifeLab.

 ## Why monthly?